Health

 Combined with healthy eating habits, swimming -

 Speed and distance are not as important in swimming as the amount of time you spend moving in the water.
-For these reasons, swimming is a good alternative to other aerobic exercises for older adults, as well as those in search of low-impact aerobic exercise that will not hurt their joints.
+For these reasons, swimming is a good choice to other aerobic exercises for older adults, as well as those in search of low-impact aerobic exercise that will not hurt their joints.

-5 Steps To Swim To Trim My Waistline
+5 Steps to Swim to Trim My Waistline

 Trim My Waistline

-1. Begin A Simple Swimming Exercise Routine Slowly
+1. Begin a Simple Swimming Exercise Routine Slowly

+Try swimming for 30 seconds, and then resting for 30 seconds.
 Continue this pattern 10 times and then try to swim longer than 30 seconds and rest less than 30 seconds.
 If this exercise is difficult for you, or you find yourself out of breath, stick to the original routine until it becomes easier.
 Only move on to more difficult exercises when you are comfortable.

-2. Use Fins To Give Your Legs A Workout
+2. Use Fins to Give Your Legs a Workout

 Try the same 30-second swim/30-second rest pattern while kicking.
 Repeat the pattern 10 times, continuing on only when you are able to complete 10 sets of kick and rest easily.

-3. Alternate Your Laps Between İntensive Strokes And More Leisurely Strokes
+3. Alternate Your Laps Between İntensive Strokes and More Leisurely Strokes

 For example, swim three laps of freestyle or butterfly before switching to one lap of sidestroke or backstroke.
 This will vary your heart rate and help burn calories faster.

-4. Time Yourself Swimming One Lap When You Begin Your Fitness Routine
+4. Time Yourself Swimming One Lap when You Begin Your Fitness Routine

 Keep that time in mind each time you swim, and work on decreasing the amount of time it takes you to complete one lap.
 Set a goal in your mind that is one-to-two seconds faster than your original time and modify your goal each time you reach a new milestone.

-5. Pay Attention To Your Eating Habits
+5. Pay Attention to Your Eating Habits

 Swimming often has the effect of making one hungry after a workout.
 Tame that hunger by drinking lots of fluids while exercising and eating healthy, small-portioned meals after a long swim.